jdwhite48/groth-sahai-rs/README.md

 ```bash
 cargo doc --open
 ```
-The API is subject to change.
+The API is subject to change, and is still very much a work in progress.

 ## Contributing

+If you notice a bug, would like to ask a question, or want to propose a new feature, feel free to open an issue!

-If you would like to contribute, but have not been invited as a direct collaborator to the project, follow the procedure below:
+If you would like to contribute, but have not been invited as a direct collaborator to the project, follow the procedure below (keeping in mind [these instructions](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are attempting to resolve an open issue):

 1. Fork the project
-2. Create your feature branch (`git checkout -b feature-branch main`)
+3. Create your feature branch (`git checkout -b feature-branch main`)
-3. Commit your changes (`git commit -m 'Add new feature'`)
+4. Commit your changes (`git commit -m 'Resolves #i; commit message'`)
-4. Push to the branch (`git push origin feature-branch`)
+5. Push to the branch (`git push origin feature-branch`)
-5. Open a pull request to merge with this repo
+6. Open a pull request to merge with this repo (preferably linked to an issue)

 ## References